esheldon/xshear/README.md

 For shear style=2, lensfit style
     index weight totpairs npair_i rsum_i wsum_i dsum_i osum_i dsensum_i osensum_i

+Where _i means radial bin i, so there will be Nbins columns for each.

 Meaning of columns.
 In the following, the weight is the weight of the source times 1/\Sigma_{crit}^2